missionpinball/mpf-docs/config_players/sound_player.rst

 Sound player
 ============

-The *sound player* is a :doc:`config player </config_players/index>` that's used to play and stop sounds.
+The *sound player* is a :doc:`config player </config_players/index>` that's used to control sounds.
 (This player is part of the MPF media controller and only available if you're using MPF-MC for your media controller.)

 Usage in config files
 ---------------------